 Feature comparison: Nikon D3500 vs Sony RX10 III

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 III has an electronic viewfinder (2359k dots), while the D3500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX10 III offers a wider field of view (100%) than the one in the D3500 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the RX10 III has a higher magnification (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Nikon D3500 and Sony RX10 III along with similar information for a selection of comparators.

 One feature that is present on the RX10 III, but is missing on the D3500 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.